Psychtoolbox-3/psychtoolbox-3.github.com/docs/RaspberryPiSetup.md

 Psychtoolbox is currently only tested with up to date versions of the
 official [RaspberryPi](RaspberryPi) Linux operating system distribution known as
 "[RaspberryPi](RaspberryPi) OS" [(RPi]((RPi) OS), also known under its former name "Raspbian".

-Only the old/legacy 32-Bit [RPi](RPi) OS version 11 is supported by Psychtoolbox
+Only the 32-Bit [RPi](RPi) OS versions are supported by Psychtoolbox at the moment,
-at the moment, as provided directly by us via [DownloadPsychtoolbox](DownloadPsychtoolbox) et
+as provided directly by us via [DownloadPsychtoolbox](DownloadPsychtoolbox) et al., even on 64-Bit
-al., even on 64-Bit processors.
-Currently the most recent stable [RPi](RPi) OS
+processors!
+Currently only the legacy/older stable [RPi](RPi) OS versions 11 and 12
-11 + GNU/Octave is what PTB will support, with some wiggle room, as we do
-not keep close track of development and updates to [RPi](RPi) OS.
-[RPi](RPi) OS itself
+with GNU/Octave are what PTB supports well.
+While PTB runs in principle on the
+latest stable [RPi](RPi) OS 13 "Trixie", performance is seriously degraded, so [RPi](RPi) OS
+13 is currently not recommended at all!
+[RPi](RPi) OS itself also provides bundled
-also provides versions of Psychtoolbox, installable via "sudo apt install
+versions of Psychtoolbox, installable via "sudo apt install
 octave-psychtoolbox-3", and 64-Bit versions of [RPi](RPi) OS would ship such
 packages as 64-Bit packages.
 Other Linux distributions for [RaspberryPi](RaspberryPi),
 like Ubuntu for [RaspberryPi](RaspberryPi), will also ship Psychtoolbox packages as
 32-Bit or 64-Bit variants via the sudo apt install octave-psychtoolbox-3
 method.
 While these packages will likely work just fine, these are
 currently not tested by the Psychtoolbox developers, or supported in case
 of questions or problems.
-These packages are maintained by the
+These packages are maintained by Debian upstream or
-[NeuroDebian](NeuroDebian) maintainers, and they are usually quite a bit out of date
+the [NeuroDebian](NeuroDebian) maintainers, and they are usually quite a bit out of date
 wrt. the current PTB beta releases, as the Linux distributions usually
 ship whatever PTB was the most recent version at a time sometime before
 the distributions was released.
 Those packages do not get updates after
 initial distribution release, not even bug fixes.
-E.g., [RPi](RPi) OS at late
+E.g., latest [RPi](RPi) OS in early
-2022 ships some Psychtoolbox 3.0.17 variant, whereas PTB betas are now at
+2026 ships some Psychtoolbox 3.0.19 variant, whereas most recent PTB betas
-version 3.0.19 or later.
+are now at version 3.0.22 or later.

 The [RaspberryPi](RaspberryPi) 2B is tested for compatibility with Psychtoolbox.
 The test system
 is a [RaspberryPi](RaspberryPi) 2B with 1 GB of RAM.
 Other models of [RaspberryPi](RaspberryPi) 2 and 3 are